Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

     BorderVisual _borderVisual = new BorderVisual();
     ```

-2. Specify the properties required for the visual of that type.
+2. Specify the mandatory properties required for the visual type:
     ```csharp
     // Set the border thickness
     _borderVisual.BorderSize = 10.0f;